Remember your first kiss?

 So what happened back then?
 At the first glimpse of the object of our desire, our heart beat a little faster and we may have ‘glowed’ or perspired more.
 That was our arousal state firing up with adrenaline.
 The anticipation of the pleasure and reward that drove us to engage with someone new, was induced by our friend dopamine.
 Dopamine also helps to embed the memory of the emotional event, especially if we keep thinking or talking about it.

 You will have remembered this emotional event so well because, to your primitive brain, it was a life-changing event.
-It will have forged a strong pathway to the memory banks in your brain, reminding you of the pleasant feelings and encouraging you to repeat the behaviour again and again.
+It will have forged a strong memory pathway in your brain, reminding you of the pleasant feelings and encouraging you to repeat the behaviour again and again.

 What happened next?
 If your sweetheart got back in touch and wanted a date, your heart would have skipped a beat all over again along with the cycle of happy neurochemicals.
 If however, he or she wasn’t really interested in another encounter, you would probably have produced cortisol, the stress neurochemical also linked to depression.
 Thinking non-stop in a manic way about the person or situation, what you did or didn’t do, would have resulted from the effect of low levels of serotonin.
 This is seen in obsessive compulsive disorder too.